tinygraph

 We provide scalar fallbacks and baseline implementations in case vector instructions are not supported: at the cost of runtime efficiency.

-Stable Library allows for Language Bindings
+Stable Library

 We provide a stable API and ABI using semantic versioning: a stable ABI allows for simple shared library upgrades across minor versions.